obsoleted/case-studies/_posts/2015-09-17-Pyrite3D-Data-Client-Walkthrough.md

 The client also uses a basic object pool based off the Unity3D [sample](https://unity3d.com/learn/tutorials/modules/beginner/live-training-archive/object-pooling).
 This served our purposes just fine but in the future we may consider moving to something with more explicit control around the lifetime of pooled objects instead overloading the active state.

 #### Background Thread Usage
 Performance takes a big hit the more we do on the UI/Game thread.
 As such we attempted to do as much work as possible in background/worker threads.
-Initially this led us to try to use more primitive network classes which could be accessed off game thread unlike [WWW](http://docs.unity3d.com/ScriptReference/WWW.html).
-However, this turned out to be an issue when trying to move to various platforms as some of them did not have complete implementations of the classes we used or were limited in some critical way.
-But we did use background threads for parsing the responses from the server for vertex and face data.
+We did use background threads for parsing and preparing data coming from the server and notifying game threads when it is ready to render.

 #### Upgrade/Downgrade detection
 To add the "detection cube" functionality mentioned above we leveraged a few of Unity's built in APIs and helpers.